 Tadka

-1. Heat ghee/oil over medium heat in small frying pan.
-Add mustard seeds and cook for a couple minutes, the seeds will begin popping.
-Add ginger, chile flakes, and cumin and cook for a couple minutes more.
-Stir entire mixture into cooked lentils.
+Heat ghee/oil over medium heat in small frying pan.
+Add mustard seeds and cook for a couple minutes until seeds begin to pop.
+Add ginger, chile flakes, cumin, and cook for a couple minutes.
+Stir into the finished dal or top individual servings.